rentpath/mobile_pagination/README.md

 end
 ```

+Configuration must run prior to initialization.
 The resulting pagination links will now contain `/?slide=2, /?slide=3` to suit your custom url structure.
-The default page_key is 'page'.
+The default page_key is `page`.

 ### Overrides